 Must know tip 5 – Protect your wood after finishing your project

-This prevents moisture and fungi from penetrating and attacking the wood.
+As a result, moisture and fungi are prevented from penetrating and damaging the wood.

 The range of preservatives is enormous.

 You will have to make a choice that best suits the wood used, your taste, and your requirements.

 How to build your workshop on a budget?

 Building a workshop may be challenging and requires a lot of trial and error.

 I know this since I was there as well.